mosip/mosip-infra/deployment/v3/mosip/partner-onboarder/README.md

 ```
 ./install.sh
 ```
-#Troubleshootings
+# Troubleshootings

-###After completion of the job ,a very detailed html report is prepared and stored at https://onboarder.{sandbox_base_url}.mosip.net
+* After completion of the job, a very detailed `html report` is prepared and stored at https://onboarder.{sandbox_base_url}.mosip.net

-###The user can go and checkout the same ,for more info or response messages .
+* The user can go and view the same for more information or response messages.

-###Some of the commonly found issues are listed below.
+### Commonly found issues

- ###1.KER-ATH-401: Authentication Failed
+ 1. KER-ATH-401: Authentication Failed

- ###Resolution :You need to provide correct secretkey for mosip-deployment-client.
+    Resolution: You need to provide correct secretkey for mosip-deployment-client.

- ###2.Certificate dates are not valid
+ 2. Certificate dates are not valid

- ###Resolution:Check with admin regarding adding grace period in configuration.
+    Resolution: Check with admin regarding adding grace period in configuration.

- ###3.Upload of certificate will not be allowed to update other domain certificate
+ 3. Upload of certificate will not be allowed to update other domain certificate

- ###Resolution:This is expected when you try to upload ida-cred certificate twice.It should only run once and if you see this error while uploading a second time                 it can be ignored as the cert is already present.
+    Resolution: This is expected when you try to upload `ida-cred` certificate twice.
+It should only run once and if you see this error while uploading a second      time it can be ignored as the cert is already present.